 What Is Amdahl’s Law?

-Amdahl’s law provides a best-case estimate of how much you can improve system performance by optimizing a specific part of the system.
+Amdahl’s law is a principle in computer science that provides a best-case estimate of how much you can improve system performance by optimizing a specific part of the system.
 Here’s how to use it.

 Written by Fred Mora